cocos/cocos-docs/en/asset-workflow/font.md

 ![imported font asset](font/imported.png)

-**Note**: To make asset loading more effective, we recommend that you create a specific folder for all your Bitmap font assets.
+> **Note**: to make asset loading more effective, we recommend that you create a specific folder for all your Bitmap font assets.

 ## Using Font Asset